-- The run\audit.sh task runs dmaudit.
-For this task, provide a time\expression.
-In this case, the script will run each day at 11:00 PM.

-If it detects any errors, the run\audit.sh task mails the errors to the e-mail address defined by the ADMIN\EMAIL parameter of the base object (described in "base Object" on page 172).

-- The run\scan\logs.sh task scans the DMF log files for errors.
-For this task, provide a time\expression.
-In this case, the script will run at 12:01 AM.
+- The run\audit.sh task runs dmaudit each day at 11:00 PM.
+If it detects any errors, the run\audit.sh task mails the errors to the e-mail address defined by the ADMIN\EMAIL parameter of the base object (described in "base Object" on page 193). - The run\scan\logs.sh task scans the DMF log files for errors at 12:01 AM.
 If the task finds any errors, it sends e-mail to the e-mail address defined by the ADMIN\EMAIL parameter of the base object.

-- The run\remove\logs.sh task removes logs that are older than the value you provide by specifying the LOG\RETENTION parameter.
-You also provide a time\expression to specify when you want the run\remove\logs.sh to run.
-In the example, log files more than 4 weeks old are deleted each day at 1:00 A.M. - The run\daily\tsreport.sh task generates a report containing the output of the tsreport command.
+- At 1:00 A.M., the run\remove\logs.sh task will remove logs that are more than 4 weeks old. - At 5:00 AM, the run\daily\tsreport.sh task generates a report containing the output of the tsreport command.
 The reporting period covers the time since the task was last run.
 If that cannot be determined, the reporting period is the previous 24 hours.
-In the example, the report will run every day at 5:00 A.M.